-Yes, however, the student must file a petition with APU’s study abroad office, the Center for Global Learning & Engagement.
+Yes, however, the student must file a petition with APU’s study abroad office, the Center for Global Learning and Engagement.
 Senior terms abroad may not be the most viable option in individual situations, but are allowable.
 It is strongly encouraged that ALL courses be approved prior to departure.
 The student takes full responsibility for accomplishing graduation requirements.
 The Undergraduate Catalog states, “Generally, seniors are not permitted to study abroad in their last semester.
-Seniors who desire to study abroad in the final semester are required to submit a petition to the Center for Global Learning & Engagement and satisfactorily complete the Intent to Graduate form prior to departure for the off-campus program.”
+Seniors who desire to study abroad in the final semester are required to submit a petition to the Center for Global Learning and Engagement and satisfactorily complete the Intent to Graduate form prior to departure for the off-campus program.”

 I am a Trustee’s Scholar; will my scholarship apply to my study abroad program?

-Should I take a Leave of Absence?
+Can I take a Leave of Absence as a senior?